walterairs/ESP32photoresistor/Report.md

 - Code was mainly done with arduino ide.
 It took few iterations but no more than 6 hours was used for the code.

 ### Repeatability
+- We learned about repeatability that in real life right conditions are hard to create.
+In our case, meassuring light might be problematic if the person near moves his head and light values change.

 ## Sensor